rbak54/CMEECourseWork/Week1/readme.md

-Arguments: $1-file to count lines in
+Input: $1-file to count lines in